JonathanCraske/jonathancraske.github.io/_pages/about-me.md

 ## Music
 I am extremely passionate about music.
 I grew up playing several instruments including saxophone and guitar, and previously served on the board of directors for Wavelength - Toronto's longest running independent music festival.
-While studying at USC, I have taken advantage of the exceptional live-music scene in LA and continue to grow my record collection (which currently stands at more than 225).
+I have enjoyed exceptional live-music scene in LA and continue to grow my record collection (which currently stands at more than 225).

 ## Cooking & Food